 Ngarrindjeri Song CD ($40,000)

 In 2007 Dr Rob Amery was awarded a UNESCO Certificate of Achievement for his work in Linguistics.
-Specifically, his award was in recognition of "the documentation both of the Kaurna language and aspects of the traditions of the Kaurna Plains people and the development of language revival resources".
+Specifically, his award was in recognition of "the documentation both of the Kaurna language and aspects of the traditions of the Kaurna Plains people and the development of language revival resources" and Dr Rob Amery established the KWP Secretariat with three new part-time jobs advertised.

 2011: Professor Ghil'ad Zuckermann, Chair of Linguistics and Endangered Languages, has been appointed (1) Distinguished Visiting Professor and Oriental Scholar at Shanghai International Studies University (China), and (2) Visiting Scientist at the Weizmann Institute of Science (Israel). http://www.as.huji.ac.il/confereces/evolution